edwardyehuang/iSeg/README.md

 ### News

 March-05-2024: Add support for keras 3.
-Note that we still retain support for keras 2 and currently only support the TensorFlow backend.
+Note that I still retain support for keras 2 and currently only support the TensorFlow backend.
 Support for Pytorch and JAX backends will be released at a later date.

 January-14-2024: Add support for TensorFlow 2.15